tfabris/BlueGigaEmpeg/README.md

 details on how to use the connector for debugging.

 Arduino power connector: The Arduino has a 5.5mm barrel plug connector for power.
+This connector is not exposed on the outside of the BlueGigaEmpeg enclosure.
 Do not use this connector.
 Power the BlueGigaEmpeg module only from the tuner plug via the empeg itself.

 Apply power and pair Bluetooth